newaijj/bloons/README.md

 footprint settled anywhere on their half: 51 samples out of the ~91,700 the region subsamples to, or **0.056%**, in any 2s window.
 Absorption also reset the background and left the sample free to absorb again, so animated scenery re-billed on every cycle.
-Absorption is now one-shot per sample, must form a compact tower-sized blob off the bloon path, and must still be settled seconds later.
+Absorption was made one-shot per sample, required to form a compact tower-sized blob off the bloon path, and required to still be settled seconds later — and it still detected **nothing at all** on real match data.
+Detection is no longer done this way; see the next section.

 *The footprint constant was ~10× too small.* The code assumed a 52px tower — near the placement footprint, not the drawn sprite.
 Diffing an empty board against one